Qırmızı Qəsəbə: Jewish town across from Quba

-While the highland Jews had been in the area around Quba since at least the 13th century, the formal creation of Krasnaya Sloboda is traced back to the 18th century.
-In 1742 the Khan of Quba, Huseynali Khan, gave the Jews permission to set up a community free of persecution across the river from the city of Quba.
+While Jews from the Azerbaijan highlands had been in the area around Quba since at least the 13th century, the formal creation of Krasnaya Sloboda is traced back to the 18th century.
+In 1742 the Khan of Quba, Huseynali Khan, gave the Jewish people permission to set up a community free of persecution across the river from the city of Quba.
 Originally referred to as Yevreyskaya Sloboda "Jewish Settlement", the name was changed to Krasnaya Sloboda "Red Settlement" under Soviet rule.

-The massive settlement in the Red Town began in 1731.
+The massive settlement in the Red Town began in 1731 coinciding with an end to prohibition on Jewish land ownership.
 After the death of Huseynali Khan in 1758, his son Fatali Khan was the ruler of the Quba Khanate.
-Fatali Khan, highly appreciating the loyalty, wisdom, and industriousness of the Mountain Jews, gave them a great opportunity for engaging in agriculture, gardening, trade, and crafts.
-Favorable living conditions created for Jews in Quba caused the relocation of Jews from other villages, such as Qusar, Uçgün, Şuduq, Griz, and even from Baku, Iran, Turkey and other places to Quba.
+Fatali Khan, highly appreciating the loyalty, wisdom, and industriousness of the Mountain Jews, allowed them to work in agriculture, trade, and crafts, which was uncommon due to the historic persecution and discrimination Jewish people had faced.
+The favorable living conditions created for Jews in Quba incentivized the relocation of Jews from other villages, such as Qusar, Uçgün, Şuduq, Griz, and even from Baku, Iran, as well as Turkey and other places, to Quba.

-The Jews who moved here had previously lived in nine disparate settlements.
+The Jewish people who moved to Qırmızı Qəsəbə had previously lived in nine disparate settlements.
 Jews from Gilan moved to the settlement in the 1780s.
-The Gilaki settlement of the Gilani Jews located in the center of the Red settlement.
+The Gilaki settlement of the Gilani Jews was located in what is now the center of the Red Settlement.
 People coming from Baku and Quba lived in the settlement of Mizrahi (Hebrew: "East").
-Migration from different locations influenced the diversity of employment.
-For example, Jews moving from mountainous regions were engaged in various agricultural fields, and people who immigrated from Iran were engaged in trade.
+Migration from different locations influenced the diversity of employment; for example, Jews moving from mountainous regions were engaged in various agricultural fields, and people who immigrated from Iran were engaged in trade.

-Finally, Mountain Jews who escaped attacks and persecutions joined the shelter of heading Husseynanli Khan in Quba.
-The Quba Khanate, in development during the rule of Hussein Khan (1722–1758) and his son Fatali Khan (1758–1789), consist of the northern lands of Azerbaijan and southern Dagestan, from Derbent to Lankaran.
-Since 1722, Mountain Jews have settled in the territory of Gudyalchay.
+Finally, Mountain Jews who escaped attacks and persecutions joined the shelter at Husseynanli Khan in Quba.
+The Quba Khanate, which developed during the rule of Hussein Khan (1722–1758) and his son Fatali Khan (1758–1789), comprised the northern lands of Azerbaijan to Lankaran.

-Among Russian Jews, the town once was known as "little Jerusalem".
+Since 1722, Mountain Jews have lived in the territory of Gudyalchay.
+Among Russian Jews, the town once was known as "Little Jerusalem".